 From the date of BridgeBio's initial investment until June 22, 2018, the Eidos IPO closing date, Eidos was determined to be a VIE and BridgeBio consolidated Eidos as the primary beneficiary.
 Subsequent to the Eidos IPO, BridgeBio determined that Eidos was no longer a VIE due to it having sufficient equity at risk to finance its activities without additional subordinated financial support.
-From June 22, 2018 through June 30, 2019, BridgeBio determined that it held greater than 50% of the voting shares of Eidos and there were no other parties with substantive participating, liquidation or kick-out rights.
-BridgeBio consolidated Eidos under the VOE model as of June 30, 2019 and December 31, 2018.
+From June 22, 2018 through September 30, 2019, BridgeBio determined that it held greater than 50% of the voting shares of Eidos and there were no other parties with substantive participating, liquidation or kick-out rights.
+BridgeBio consolidated Eidos under the VOE model as of September 30, 2019 and during the nine months then ended.

-In May 2019, the Company purchased 1,103,848 shares of Eidos common stock from an existing Eidos stockholder for \$28.6 million in a private purchase transaction.
+In May 2019, BridgeBio purchased 1,103,848 shares of Eidos common stock from an existing Eidos stockholder for \$28.6 million in a private purchase transaction.
+In July 2019, BridgeBio purchased 882,353 shares of Eidos common stock from an existing Eidos investor for \$26.4 million in a private purchase transaction.
+In September 2019, Eidos issued 556,173 shares of Eidos common stock to a third-party, which is further described in Note 14.